TerraCycle is different from your local curbside recycler. We develop recycling solutions for waste streams that are not typically locally recyclable.

 Our process starts with our R&D team—in-house scientists and material application specialists who work across our various offices and collaborate with leading universities.
 The R&D team analyzes the materials to determine the right way to process them into something new.
 This includes how to break down the waste, separate it into its building blocks, and then recycle those materials for new applications.

 Shipments of waste are sent to one of our local TerraCycle Material Recovery Facilities (MRFs), which are located in the same country in which the waste originates.
-TerraCycle currently operates in 21 countries and has over 20 MRFs worldwide.
+TerraCycle currently operates in more than 20 countries and has over 20 MRFs worldwide.
 When a shipment from a collector arrives at one of our MRFs, we scan it to record the shipment information, date, weight, and material it contains.

 Once sorted by category, the different material types are cleaned and then sent to third-party partners to process the materials into usable forms.

 For example, metals and aluminum are shredded and smelted into metal sheeting, ingots, or bar stock.
 Glass is crushed and melted to be used in new glass bottles (if clear), or brick, cement, or concrete applications (if colored).
-Rubber is generally cryo-milled into a powdered state for flooring applications.
+Rubber is generally reduced into a powdered state for flooring applications.
 Organics are composted or used in industrial and commercial fertilizers.

 Plastics are the largest category of material we collect through our programs.
-These materials are size-reduced (made smaller by being shredded or ground), then melted and reformatted into pellets, flakes, or a powder format.
+These materials are size-reduced (made smaller by being shredded or ground), sorted by type then melted and reformatted into pellets, flakes, or a powder format.
 Watch this video to see our recycling process in action.